RobertoPrevato/K8sStudies/docs/k3s/index.md

 </body>
 ```

-Then, with the assistance of `Claude Sonnet 3.7`, I simply restarted Traefik:
+Then, with the assistance of `Claude Sonnet 3.7` which pointed me to the right
+direction, I simply restarted Traefik:

 ```bash
 kubectl -n kube-system rollout restart deployment traefik